basedrhys/I2K-Tutorial/1-introduction_setup.md

 ### Running WEKA from the Command Line

-A common workflow is to experiment with different models/hyperparameters in the **WEKA Explorer** on a small subset of the data, then run the final configuration on a more powerful machine/server with the full dataset.
+A common workflow is to experiment with different models/hyperparameters in the **WEKA Explorer** on a small subset of the data, then run the final configuration with the full dataset on a more powerful headless server.
 Figuring out the correct command-line syntax on the server directly can be difficult, especially for complex models, so WEKA has a `Copy configuration to clipboard` function.

 1. Set up your configuration in the **WEKA Explorer** window (e.g., on your local machine), then right click and click `Copy configuration to clipboard`:

     ![Copy configuration to clipboard example](./images/1-introduction_setup/CopyConfiguration.png)

-2. Paste this into the command line (e.g., on your association's machine learning servers), specifying any other necessary flags run not included in the pasted configuration.
+2. Paste this into the command line (e.g., on your association's machine learning servers), specifying any other necessary flags not included in the pasted configuration.
 For example training a `Dl4jMlpClassifier` can be done like:

     ```bash
     $ java weka.Run <Dl4jMlpClassifier configuration from clipboard> \